Dorothy Bar-Adon: Early life and career in the United States

-Dorothy Bar-Adon (née Kahn) was born in Philadelphia, Pennsylvania, on August 2, 1907; she was raised in a Reform Judaism milieu.
+Dorothy Bar-Adon (née Kahn) was born in Philadelphia, Pennsylvania, United States, on August 2, 1907; she was raised in a Reform Judaism milieu.
 During her childhood, the family moved to the seaside resort of Atlantic City, New Jersey.
 When she was 16 years old, her father died, leaving the family without its main breadwinner.
-On completing her high school education Bar-Adon went to work as a staff reporter for The Atlantic City Press.
+On completing her high school education, Bar-Adon went to work as a staff reporter for The Atlantic City Press.
 Writing under the by-lines Dot Kahn, Dorothy Kahn and Dorothy R. Kahn, Member of the Press Staff or Staff Correspondent, Bar-Adon was employed by the newspaper until her immigration to Palestine in 1933.

 During her years at the Press, Bar-Adon's writing seems to have found favor with her editors: many of her stories were placed on the paper's opening pages and bore her by-line.
 While much of the paper's national and international news was provided by the Associated Press, Bar-Adon often covered stories of international interest when assigned to interview visitors to Atlantic City who had a connection to issues of the day.

 Following the 1929 Palestine riots, 1930 saw two events initiated by the authorities of the British Mandate of Palestine which threatened to limit Jewish immigration: the Hope-Simpson report recommended limiting Jewish immigration to Palestine according to the perceived ability of the territory to absorb immigrants.
 On October 21, 1930, Sidney James Webb, Lord Passfield, Secretary of State for the Colonies, issued a White Paper restricting further land acquisition by Jews, thus slowing Jewish immigration.
-Page two of the Press’s November 6, 1930, edition features a by-lined article by Bar-Adon headlined "Resort Jews Resent British Palestine Edict: Pass Resolutions Condemning Act; Rabbi Neuman and Rev. Mellen Speak".
+Page two of the Presss November 6, 1930, edition features a by-lined article by Bar-Adon headlined "Resort Jews Resent British Palestine Edict: Pass Resolutions Condemning Act; Rabbi Neuman and Rev. Mellen Speak".
 The article describes an interfaith meeting held at a local community center the previous evening to protest the British government's recent issuing of the Second White Paper.